moharam-infosec/moharam-infosec/README.md

 <h2>👤 About Me</h2>

 <p>
-I am a <strong>Cyber Security student</strong> focused on <strong>Red Team operations</strong>,
+I am a <strong>Cyber Security student</strong> focused on <strong>SOC & DFIR</strong>,
-web exploitation, and offensive security fundamentals.
+system and network and web and apps defense , and offensive security fundamentals.
 I enjoy understanding how systems break in order to secure them properly.
 </p>